Please feel free to contact me to discuss ideas for supervision or to discuss joint research.

 Accent/dialect/language and identity

-My short stories are published in a collection called 'Sting in the Tale' - seven stories with twist endings.
+My short stories are published in my fourth book, a collection called 'Sting in the Tale' - seven stories with twist endings.
 The book is available on Amazon Kindle.
 All my books - both academic and fiction - can be found by going to Amazon here: Amazon.co.uk

 In addition, my tribute song to Peter Sellers, 'Dear Mr. Sellers', was described by Sellers' biographer Ed Sikov as 'very accurate...touching and sweet-tempered' and by Burt 'Cato' Kwouk as 'very nice'.
 The song has also been adopted by the Peter Sellers Appreciation Society.
-My interview with the Peter Sellers Appreciation Society was published in the September 2002 issue of the magazine at www.petersellersappreciationsociety.com.
+My interview with the Peter Sellers Appreciation Society was published in the September 2002 issue of the magazine.

 The music videos for both songs can be found at the following link: